Hidden East Anglia:

 Secret tunnel

-From the ruins of the early 13th century Augustinian priory here (TG167427), a tunnel is said to run to the Dunstable Arms Inn.
+From the ruins of the early 13th century Augustinian priory here (TG167427), a tunnel is said to run to the Dunstable Arms Inn.1

 Farmer Reynolds' stone

-Reynolds died in 1947, and in accordance with his wishes, the boulder now lies atop his grave, his wife also being interred there in 1967.
+Reynolds died in 1941, and in accordance with his wishes, the boulder now lies atop his grave, his wife also being interred there in 1967.
 There is no record as to whether or not the 'exorcism' was successful, and indeed, a local woman who knew the Reynolds could not confirm the story.
-The other stone of the pair, though now fallen, still occupies its original site.
+The other stone of the pair, though now fallen, still occupied its original site when I visited in 1975.
+Now, if this stone still exists, it's likely to be somewhere in the grounds of what is now the Priory Maze & Gardens attraction, built next door on former Abbey Farm land.

 Bergh Apton: